-Description Year ended 31 Dec 2018 Year end Dec 2017 ded 31 Number Asset Value £'000 Number Asset Value £'000 Number of disclosures made for suspected breach of sanctions 0 0 Accounts blocked or frozen in the year for financial sanctions purposes 0 0 0 0 Blocked or frozen accounts for financial sanctions purposes released in the year 0 0 0 0 Number and value of blocked or frozen accounts for financial sanctions purposes as at the year end 0 0 0 0
+Description Year ended 31 Dec 2019 Year ended 31 Dec 2018 Number Asset Value £'000 Number Asset Value £'000 Number of disclosures made for suspected breach of sanctions 0 0 Accounts blocked or frozen in the year for financial sanctions purposes 0 0 0 0 Blocked or frozen accounts for financial sanctions purposes released in the year 0 0 0 0 Number and value of blocked or frozen accounts for financial sanctions purposes as at the year end 0 0 0 0

-7. Delivery of services: face to face, use of introducers and third parties - Financial Advisers
+6. Delivery of services: face to face, use of introducers and third parties - Financial Advisers

-- 7.1 How a firm delivers its products and services to customers can range from direct relationships with face to face interaction before a business relationship is established, or an occasional transaction conducted, to situations where relationships are established remotely directly by the customer, or through introducers / third parties (and sometimes through more than one layer of introducer / third party). - 7.2 Due to the type of business conducted by Financial Advisory Firms, and the regulatory requirements associated with providing financial advice, it is expected that a high proportion of relationships are established on a face to face basis. - 7.3 In 2018, Financial Advisory Firms reported 3,161 new customer relationships, of which a material portion related to one firm.
-Of the remaining firms, over 99% of customer relationships were reported as being established face to face. - In 2017, Financial Advisory Firms reported 12,128 new customer relationships, of which a very material portion related to one firm, including its acquisition of an on Island book of business.
-This firm also reported that the majority of its financial advisory business is established face to face, with the exception being certain general insurance business.
-Again, of the remaining firms, over 99% of customer relationships were reported as being established face to face. - 7.4 There was very little reliance placed on introducers and third parties to hold or provide evidence of customers' identity, with CDD being collected directly from customers.

-The exception was the use of permitted insurance concessions for any general insurance business undertaken by Financial Advisory Firms.
+- 6.1 How a firm delivers its products and services to customers can range from direct relationships with face to face interaction before a business relationship is established, or an occasional transaction conducted, to situations where relationships are established remotely directly by the customer, or through introducers / third parties (and sometimes through more than one layer of introducer / third party). - 6.2 Due to the type of business conducted by Financial Advisory Firms, and the regulatory requirements associated with providing financial advice, it is expected that a high proportion of relationships are established on a face to face basis. - 6.3 In 2019, Financial Advisory Firms reported 1,753 (2018: 3,161) new customer relationships, of which a material portion related to one firm.
+Nearly all customer relationships were reported as being established face to face. - 6.4 There was very little reliance placed on introducers and third parties to hold or provide evidence of customers' identity, with CDD being collected directly from customers. - The exception was the use of permitted insurance concessions for any general insurance business undertaken by Financial Advisory Firms.